rohitshubham/big_data_1/assignment_1_801636/reports/Assignment-01-Deployment.md

 #### Rohit Raj - 801636
 ---

-This assignment has 3 basic components:
+This assignment has 4 components that we need to deploy:
 1. Mysimbdp-coredms
 2. Mysimbdp-ingestor
 3. Mysimbdp-daas